 The process you go through to register as a childminder will be different depending on whether you live in England or Wales.

 Childminders in England are registered and inspected by Ofsted.
-In Wales, by the Care and Social Services Inspectorate Wales (CSSIW).
+In Wales, by the Care Inspectorate Wales (CIW).

 Wherever you live and work, however, PACEY offers the best pre-registration training course to help you prepare for this exciting career.